Duncan-Kyhl/projects/README.md

 	- go find my phone/wallet/beer
 	- bring me the item
 	- CV to recognize object and maneuver around the house

+### Do not disturb light
+	- available
+	- not available